Quasi-Bayes properties of a recursive procedure for mixtures: Abstract

 \section{Abstract}

-Bayesian methods are attractive and often optimal, yet nowadays pressure for fast computations, especially with streaming data and online learning, brings renewed interest in faster, although possibly sub-optimal, solutions.
-To what extent these algorithms may approximate a Bayesian solution is a problem of interest, not always solved.
-On this background, in this paper we revisit a sequential procedure proposed by \cite{smithMakov1978} for unsupervised learning and classification in finite mixtures, and developed by M. Newton et al. (\cite{newtonZhang1999}), for nonparametric mixtures.
-Newton's algorithm is simple and fast, and theoretically intriguing.
-Although originally proposed as an approximation of the Bayesian solution, its quasi-Bayes properties remain unclear.
-We propose a novel methodological approach.
-We regard the algorithm as a probabilistic learning rule, that implicitly defines an underlying probabilistic model; and we find this model.
-We can then prove that it is, asymptotically, a Bayesian, exchangeable mixture model.
-Moreover, while the algorithm only offers a point estimate, our approach allows us to obtain an asymptotic posterior distribution and asymptotic credible intervals for the mixing distribution.
-Our results also provide practical hints for tuning the algorithm and obtaining desirable properties, as we illustrate in a simulation study.
-Beyond mixture models, our study suggests a theoretical framework that may be of interest for recursive quasi-Bayes methods in other settings.
+Bayesian methods are often optimal, yet increasing pressure for fast computations, especially with streaming data, brings renewed interest in faster, possibly sub-optimal, solutions.
+The extent to which these algorithms approximate Bayesian solutions is a question of interest, but often unanswered.
+We propose a methodology to address this question in predictive settings, when the algorithm can be reinterpreted as a probabilistic predictive rule.
+We specifically develop the proposed methodology for a recursive procedure for online learning in nonparametric mixture models, often refereed to as Newton's algorithm.
+This algorithm is simple and fast; however, its approximation properties are unclear.
+By reinterpreting it as a predictive rule, we can show that it underlies a statistical model which is, asymptotically, a Bayesian, exchangeable mixture model.
+In this sense, the recursive rule provides a quasi-Bayes solution.
+While the algorithm only offers a point estimate, our clean statistical formulation allows us to provide the asymptotic posterior distribution and asymptotic credible intervals for the mixing distribution.
+Moreover, it gives insights for tuning the parameters, as we illustrate in simulation studies, and paves the way to extensions in various directions.
+Beyond mixture models, our approach can be applied to other predictive algorithms.

 {\bf Keywords}.
 Asymptotic exchangeability.
 Bayesian nonparametrics.
 Conditionally identically distributed sequences.
 Dirichlet process.
 Predictive distributions.
 Recursive learning.